aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/search-config.md

 Initialization MUST fail if the [terminal location](virtual.md#terminal-location) reference by a [non-sensitive part](beacons.md#non-sensitive-part) is `encrypted`, or is not `signed`.

+### Key Generation

+Each beacon requires a key for use in its HMAC calculation.

+The BeaconVersion uses its BranchKeyID and KeyStore to retrieve the beacon key associated with that BranchKeyID.

+For each beacon, the HKDF-SHA512 algorithm MUST be used to calculate the key for the individual beacon, using the beacon key retrieved above as the key, no salt.
+The `info` MUST be the concatenation of "AWS_DBE_SCAN_BEACON" and the beacon name.

 ### Version Number